canonical/snapcraft/docs/upload-your-snap.md

 ### Revisions

-Each time you upload a snap, the store will assigned a revision number to it, starting at 1.
-This revision number will be incremented each time you upload a new version of your snap.
+Each time you release a snap, the store will assigned a revision number to it, starting at 1.
+This revision number will be incremented each time you push a new version of your snap.

 ## 4. Release your snap

-Uploading a snap doesn't make it immediately available for installation.
+Pushing a snap doesn't make it immediately available for installation.
 You have to choose the channel(s) you want to release into.

 ### Release channels